 Keep out of reach?

-Borax – aka sodium borate – is one of the ingredients of this popular homemade substance, and The Queensland Poisons Information Centre’s Carol Wylie said while tiny, diluted amounts of the mineral won’t do any harm, ingesting larger amounts pose a real risk to kids.
+Borax – aka sodium borate – is one of the ingredients of this popular homemade substance.
+Borax is often kept at home in the laundry as it has useful stain-removal abilities when added to the wash.
+The Queensland Poisons Information Centre’s Carol Wylie said while tiny, diluted amounts of the mineral won’t do any harm, ingesting larger amounts pose a real risk to kids.

 “We’ve seen a dramatic increase in the number of calls relating to slime and borax,” Ms Adamo told The Daily Telegraph.
 She said that parents and carers should also be vigilant about how and where their slime ingredients are stored.